EricCrosson/invisibleman/README.md

 where `push` is an imaginary command in the cli that tells the phone buttons have been pushed.
-Buttons are referred to by their keycodes (x) through the forgeDTMF command: forgeDTMF x 1 forgeDTMF x 0
+Buttons are referred to by their keycodes `x` through the `forgeDTMF` command:
+`forgeDTMF x 1`
+`forgeDTMF x 0`

-and `answer_incoming` is a cli command that waits until recognizing an imcoming call, answers it, (perhaps delaying a small amount for audio cutthrough and rtp establishment,) and returns.
+and `answer_incoming` is a CLI command that waits until recognizing an incoming call, answers it, (perhaps delaying a small amount for audio cut-through and RTP establishment,) and returns.

 When the above snippet completes, the two phones will be engaged in a